madgooch - stock.adobe.com

-As servers multiplied and environments grew larger, it became more manageable to transmit data over the network to a server that managed all backups and the required storage media.
-In fact, this remained a very common backup method regardless whether the disk storage was attached to the system via a SCSI cable or Fibre Channel.
-However, the growing popularity of NAS appliances required a fresh look at things.
+As servers multiplied and environments grew larger, it became more manageable to transmit data over the network to a server that managed all the backups and the required storage media.
+This remained a common backup method regardless of whether the hard-disk storage was attached to the system via a SCSI cable or Fibre Channel.
+However, with the popularity of NAS appliances, you should take a fresh look at NAS backup strategies.

-NAS appliances may look like scalable file servers but they work very differently.
-For one, these appliances run proprietary operating systems that are optimized for storage performance.
+NAS appliances look like scalable file servers, but they work differently.
+For one, these appliances run proprietary operating systems optimized for storage performance.
 For that reason, you cannot install the usual backup software agents on a NAS device.

 Traditional network-based backup

 A traditional network-based backup relies on backup agents installed on all the servers that access storage on a NAS device, and the data is sent to a backup server across the network.
 This is essentially business as usual in terms of client-server backups, which is why it is referred to as a traditional network-based backup in this context.